-Bullying may take a range of forms and can include physical or emotional harm as well as taking place in school and outside of school, possibly using modern technology.
+Bullying may take a range of forms and can include physical or emotional harm.
+This may take place in school as well as outside of school, and can include the use of using modern technology.
 In order to help the children to understand the complexities of bullying the school council has developed a definition of bullying:

 “Bullying is when a person hurts you or hurts your feelings repeatedly.
 They might take your things or threaten you.
 It can happen in school, when you are out playing and also when you are online.”

 This definition is used to ensure children understand what bullying is and is the start of work and conversations about how bullying can be prevented.